Foreign body: Gastrointestinal tract

 One of the most common locations for a foreign body is the alimentary tract.

 It is possible for foreign bodies to enter the tract from the mouth or rectum.

 Both children and adults experience problems caused by foreign objects becoming lodged within their bodies.
 Young children, in particular, are naturally curious and may intentionally put shiny objects, such as coins or button batteries, into their mouths.
 They also like to insert objects into their ear canals and nostrils.
 The severity of a foreign body can range from unconcerning to a life-threatening emergency.
 For example, a coin causes local pressure on the tissue but generally is not a medical emergency to remove.
 A button battery, which can be a very similar size to a coin, generates hydroxide ions at the anode and causes a chemical burn in two hours.
 An ingested button battery that is stuck in the esophagus is a medical emergency.
 In 2009, Avolio Luigi and Martucciello Giuseppe showed that although ingested nonmagnetic foreign bodies are likely to be passed spontaneously without consequence, ingested magnets (magnetic toys) may attract each other through children's intestinal walls and cause severe damage, such as pressure necrosis, perforation, intestinal fistulas, volvulus, and obstruction.

 Pancreas

-Sometimes foreign bodies can pass spontaneously through the gastrointestinal tract and perforate or penetrate the wall of stomach and duodenum and migrate into pancreas.
+Sometimes foreign bodies can pass spontaneously through the gastrointestinal tract and perforate or penetrate the wall of stomach and duodenum and migrate into the pancreas.
 The laparoscopic approach before open surgery could be performed safely for the removal of foreign bodies embedded in the pancreas.